SriramRajendran11/Devops/README.md

 ## Folder Structure
+Top level folder structure
+.
+├── cheatsheets						Contains Cheay Sheets for git, Docker, Kubernetes ├── docker						Code related to Docker
+├── dockerfiles_ansible					Using DOcker and Ansible together ├── kubernetes						Kubernetes code
+├── presentations					presentations
+├── SampleCodes						Sample codes that can be resused in Jenkins jobs and pipelines ├── terraform						Code related to Terraform
+├── vagrant_ansible					Using ansible and vagrant together └── vagrant-kubeadm-kubernetes				Provisisoning Kubernetes with 1 master and 2 worker nodes

 1. docker
     1.  jenkins - contains instructions on how to build and run jenkins as a docker image
     2.  lamp-dockercompose - A sample LAMP application using docker-compose
     3.  multi-build - Contains example on why we need multi-stage builds
+    4.  samples - Misc.
+Samples for Docker

 2. dockerfiles_ansible - Build docker images for Ansible.
 Read the Instructions file found in this directory on how to use it.
 In particular it build the master/nodes and runs them as docker compose up -d.
 3. kubernetes
      1. deploy  - contains sample for deploying application using
-          1. yaml - raw deployment using yml/kustomization
+          1. yaml - raw deployment using yml/kustomization.
+There are sub folders here for deploying apache, phpmyadmin and mysql into kubernetes
           2. helm - install apps using helm
      2. logging - scripts and yml files to install prometheus/grafana/ELK on minikube
 4. presentations
 5. vagrant_ansible - Contains information on starting Ansible master and nodes on Separate Oracle Virtual Box instances
 6. vagrant_kubeadm-kubernete - Build a master/2 node Kubernetes cluster using Oracle Virtual Box

+7. cheatsheet
+8. SampleCodes
+8. terraform